What do seahorses eat on the Black Sea coast. A message about a seahorse. Description of the underwater "horse"

 • Chronological table of Mozart (life and work)

-1756 - the future composer Wolfgang Amadeus Mozart was born in the family of an Austrian musician.
-In addition to him, the sister of Wolfgant Nannerl grew up in the family.
+1756 - the future composer Wolfgang Amadeus Mozart was born into the family of an Austrian musician.
+In addition to him, Wolfgant’s sister Nannerl grew up in the family.

-The Vikings were inhabitants of Scandinavia from about 700 to 1125.
+Vikings were inhabitants of Scandinavia from about 700 to 1125.
 This period is called the Viking Age.
-The Vikings traveled long distances in their ships as traders, settlers and warriors.
+Vikings traveled long distances in their ships as traders, settlers and warriors

-Seahorses have always amazed people with their unusual appearance.
+Seahorses have always surprised people with their unusual appearance.
 These amazing fish are one of the most ancient inhabitants of the seas and oceans.
-The first representatives of this species of fish appeared about forty million years ago.
-They got their name because of the similarity with the horse chess piece.
+The first representatives of this fish species appeared approximately forty million years ago.
+They got their name because of their resemblance to the chess piece knight.

 The structure of seahorses